Paseo del Bajo: Controversy

 Some allegations of corruptions were reported, accusing Chief of Government Horacio Rodriguez Larreta to favour a company owned by a cousin of Mauricio Macri (then President of Argentina), granting it concession for the works.
 The General Audit of Buenos Aires denounced that the process was irregular and corrupt in favour of IECSA, the company owned by Angelo Calcaterra, cousin of Macri, for AR$ 3 million.

 The Audit reported surchargers of up to 513%.
 Nevertheless, Federal Judge Claudio Bonadío closed the case, acquitting Rodríguez Larreta and Guillermo Dietrich (Ministry of Transport) of all charges.

-A minority of the funding was loaned from the CAF – Development Bank of Latin America.
+A minority of the funding was loaned from the CAF – Development Bank of Latin America and the Caribbean.